 There are lots of family-friendly places open this Easter, so find a campsite near a family attraction.
 You can use our map to find campsites that are near family days out.

-You can also have fun on the campsite too.
+You can also have fun at the campsite too.

-Why not take some small Easter eggs and plant your own easter egg trail.
+Why not take some small Easter eggs and plant your easter egg trail?
 This could be around your tent, or if the campsite is not too busy, it could be across a much wider area than the kids could normally do.
-You can really go to town on this and create clues to keep them entertained for longer.
+You can go to town on this and create clues to keep them entertained longer.

 There you go, three mega tips for enjoying camping this Easter.
 Happy camping!